-Note: Before installing an LM bundle on a macOS 11 (Big Sur) system on an Arm v8 CPU, Rosetta® 2 must be installed and enabled.
-Rosetta 2 is an Apple tool for translating third-party software applications; without it, an error message will display when attempting to install Connext DDS.
+Note: Before installing an evaluation or LM bundle on a macOS system or an Arm v8 CPU, make sure Rosetta® 2 is installed and enabled.
+Rosetta 2 is an Apple tool for translating third-party software applications; without it, an error message will display when attempting to install Connext.
 Installation instructions for Rosetta 2 can be found at https://support.apple.com/enus/HT211861.
 Rosetta 2 is only required during installation of the host and target bundles.
 It is not required at runtime.

-- 1. Download the LM bundle (for example: rti\connext\dds-6.1.2-lm-x64Darwin17clang9.0.run) to a location of your choice; for example, /Users/<your user name>/Downloads. - 2.
+- Download the evaluation or LM bundle (for example: rti\connext\dds-7.2.0-lm-x64Darwin20clang12.0.dmg) to a location of your choice; for example, /Users/<your user name>/Downloads. - 2.
 Double-click on the host bundle .dmg file.
 You should see a screen appear. - 3.
 Double-click on the icon in the screen to run the installer application. - 4.
 Follow the on-screen prompts.
-You will be asked if you want to use the default installation directory (/Applications/rti\connext\dds-6.1.2 or specify a different path.
-Note that the installer will always place the product inside a folder named rti\connext\dds-6.1.2.
-We refer to the installation directory as <NDDSHOME>, see Chapter 2 Paths Mentioned in Documentation on page 11. - 5.
-If your target architecture does not have an Arm CPU, skip this step.
+You will be asked if you want to use the default installation directory (/Applications/rti\connext\dds-7.2.0 or specify a different path.
+Note that the installer will always place the product inside a folder named rti\connext\dds-7.2.0.
+We refer to the installation directory as <NDDSHOME>, see Chapter 2 Paths Mentioned in Documentation on page 13.